-The concept of Input Service Distributor (ISD) was introduced in the service tax regime, and the same has been carried forward under the GST regime as well.
-Under GST, an Input Service Distributor needs to mandatorily obtain a separate registration as ISD using the form GST REG-1.
+The concept of Input Service Distributor meaning (ISD full form in GST) was introduced in the service tax regime, and the same has been carried forward under the GST regime as well.
+Under GST, an Input Service Distributor in GST needs to mandatorily obtain a separate registration as ISD using the form GST REG-1.
 The other related units can be registered separately under GST.

-There is no threshold limit for GST registration for an Input Service Distributor (ISD).
+IMPORTANTThere is no threshold limit for ISD GST registration for an Input Service Distributor (ISD).
 All ISD’s have to register as ‘ISD’ under GST compulsorily.

 ISD cannot distribute input tax credit on: